Hacker Perspective: Telephony (basic information)

 IDF |

-- connects telephone number to OE (office equipment)
+- connects a telephone number to OE (office equipment)

 |